Alternatives to

 Clear interface, integrated communication, no unnecessary complexity

-Freelancers, SMEs, teams wanting to stick to the essentials
+Freelancers, SMEs, teams who want to focus on the essentials

 Airtable